 While getting ready for the trip, the first thing to note is being informed about your current fitness level.
-You must start working out and going on walks, short hikes, cycling, swimming, and running.
+You must start working out, going on walks, short hikes, cycling, swimming, and running.

 Also, consult a doctor for the required vaccination and personal medications.

-Overall, the Annapurna Base Camp is undoubtedly one of the best trekking trail options in Nepal.
-It is cheap, easy, and provides you with the best and majestic views of the Annapurna Massif.
+Overall, the Annapurna Base Camp is undoubtedly one of Nepal’s best trekking trail options.
+It is cheap, easy, and provides you with the best and most majestic views of the Annapurna Massif.
 Just be careful and hire a guide or a porter to have a successful journey.